reyk/openiked/README.md

 PFKEYv2 flow implementation (SADB) and message passing between kernel and iked.
 Current known limitations are:

-* Acquire Mode
+* Acquire Mode:
 The SADB_ACQUIRE PFKEYv2 message is not implemented for KAME-based stacks.

-* VPN traffic leakage prevention
+* VPN traffic leakage prevention:
 Automatic blocking of IPv6 traffic is not working on KAME-bases stacks.

-* NAT-T
+* NAT-T:
 NAT-T is only supported on OpenBSD and Darwin (OS X).
 The NAT-T API is not standardized in PFKEYv2, not even on a semi-level, and differs in most operating systems, if supported at all.

-/Reyk
+Reyk

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/thing/1038961/reykopeniked-on-GitHub)